I thought it might be time to update my “About Me” information for those of you interested.

 It seems like yesterday….it seems like a million years ago…but February 20th, 2008 is the day I celebrated my 46th birthday, and is the day I graduated from a residential treatment program for substance abuse called the Ark of Little Cottonwood.
 Thanks to the angels there, I am here today.
 I can’t say enough about the people and the place so I won’t even try except to say that if you or anyone you care about is suffering from the nightmare of addiction, you will not go wrong seeking help from them.
 They literally and figuratively and every way possible, saved my life.

-How I got to the Ark is a long story, one I could write a novel about (maybe someday!), but in a somewhat Reader’s Digest form it goes like this:
+How I got to the Ark is a long story, one I could write a novel about (stay tuned!) but in a somewhat Reader’s Digest form, it goes like this:

 About 10 years ago I started going through what I can only describe as a mid-life crisis.
 I was married with 4 wonderful kids and had everything I thought I ever wanted…and I was miserable.
 I wanted “more” than the life I had carved out for myself to that point and started looking for new ways to live it.
 That in and of itself might not have been such a bad thing, but unfortunately the choices I made led me down a dark and perilous path.
 If there’s one thing I hope to convey to everyone who reads this, it’s that none of us know our propensity to become addicted!
 It can happen to A N Y O N E!